 The by-laws of Italian listed companies can now provide that holders of loyalty shares receive up to 10 votes per share based on the duration of their ownership, a significant increase from the previous limit of two.
 The process by which loyalty shares increase in potency is straightforward.
 After holding loyalty shares for 24 months, shareholders are entitled to two votes per share, then earn an additional vote for each subsequent 12-month period, up to 10 votes in total per loyalty share.
 Understanding that some investors may be limited by law or policy from acquiring a certain level of voting power, the law provides (i) a right of recission for holders who do not favor the amendment of the by-laws to provide for the increase of the voting rights attached to the loyalty shares in excess of two votes per share; and (ii) that the by-laws may grant the right to waive all or some of the additional voting rights accumulated through continuous ownership of loyalty shares.[2]

 The reform makes the Italian capital market more competitive with its rivals, which already permitted more flexible multiple vote share structures.
 Euronext Amsterdam, for example, permits companies to offer enhanced voting rights, typically starting at two votes per share, without a formal cap.[3]
 The main exchanges in the U.S., the NYSE and the Nasdaq, also permit loyalty shares, typically allowing up to 10 votes per share, as long as they do not disproportionately reduce the voting rights of existing shareholders.
-To provide maximum flexibility and allow currently listed Italian companies to benefit, the Italian reform allows companies to introduce loyalty shares either before or after an IPO, while Euronext Amsterdam and the U.S. stock exchanges only permit their introduction before an IPO.
+To provide maximum flexibility and allow currently listed Italian companies to benefit, the Italian reform allows companies to introduce loyalty shares either before or after an IPO, while the U.S. stock exchanges only permit their introduction before an IPO and, although Euronext Amsterdam does not flatly prohibit on them, post-IPO adoptions by companies listed on that exchange have been successfully challenged by shareholders.

 Foreign institutional investors are already significant shareholders in Italian listed companies.[4]
 Such investors, especially index investors, tend to be remain passive long-term investors and naturally support loyalty shares that reward them with additional voting power.
 We believe that the loyalty share reforms will help achieve the goal of making the Italian capital markets more competitive and appealing to investors.